-(Issued March 20, 2014)
+(Issued July 17, 2014)

-- 1. Pursuant to section 215 of the Federal Power Act (FPA), the Commission proposes to approve a new Reliability Standard, PRC-025-1 (Generator Relay Loadability), submitted by the North American Electric Reliability Corporation (NERC).
-In addition, the Commission proposes to approve Reliability Standard PRC-023-3 (Transmission Relay Loadability), also submitted by NERC, which revises a currently-effective standard pertaining to transmission relay loadability. - 2.
+- 1. Pursuant to section 215 of the Federal Power Act (FPA),1 the Commission approves a new Reliability Standard, PRC-025-1 (Generator Relay Loadability), submitted by the North American Electric Reliability Corporation (NERC).
+In addition, the Commission approves Reliability Standard PRC-023-3 (Transmission Relay Loadability), also submitted by NERC, which revises a currently-effective standard pertaining to transmission relay loadability. - 2.
 NERC developed proposed Reliability Standard PRC-025-1 in response to certain Commission directives issued in Order No. 733,2 in which the Commission approved an initial version of a Reliability Standard governing transmission relay loadability.
-We believe that the proposed new standard on generator relay loadability, Reliability
+We find that the new standard on generator relay loadability, Reliability Standard PRC-025-1, will enhance reliability by imposing mandatory requirements governing generator relay loadability, thereby reducing the likelihood of premature or unnecessary tripping of generators during system disturbances.
+In addition, we find that the revisions to PRC-023-2 are appropriate in that they clarify the applicability of the two standards governing relay loadability (PRC-025-1 and PRC-023-3), and prevent potential compliance overlap by eliminating potential inconsistencies.
+Finally, we approve the violation risk factors and violation severity levels as proposed for PRC-025-1, as well as the proposed implementation plans for the two standards.

-1 16 U.S.C.
-824o (2012).
+1 16 U.S.C. § 824o (2012).